One of the main arguments against pipeline companies is that they “destroy the environment”. But…

 5 Coastal Reclamation Projects Protecting Louisiana Pipelines

-Thousands of miles of pipeline canals that once cut through the wetlands of Louisiana now (when viewed from above) look like straight, green lines reaching into the Gulf of Mexico.
+Thousands of miles of pipeline canals that once cut through the Louisiana now look like straight, green lines reaching into the Gulf.
+The North Lake Mechant, East Calcasieu Lake, South Terrebone, New Orleans East Landbridge, and Belle Pass-Golden Meadow are 5 projects that are protecting Louisiana pipelines.

 Those canals once made the flow of oil and natural gas possible.
 Now, they make it impossible to keep the salt water from flowing inland and eating away at the wetlands.

-Since our wetlands also absorb the forces of floods and storms, protecting them also means protecting coastal oil and gas infrastructure from storm surges.
+Since wetlands absorb the forces of floods and storms, protecting them also protects coastal oil and gas infrastructure from storm surges.

 The Situation

-We do know that some 20 square miles of coastal land are disappearing every year, taking with it the marsh that protects the vast pipeline network laid over the years.
-In fact, more than 610 miles of pipeline could be exposed over the next 25 years, according to a Louisiana State University study.
+We do know that some 20 square miles of coastal land are disappearing every year.
+Taking with it the marsh that protects the vast pipeline network laid over the years.
+More than 610 miles of pipeline could be exposed over the next 25 years, according to an LSU study.

 This loss of barrier islands and swampland is also creating an increased flood risk.
-Without that natural buffer to soak up the rainfall, storms will be more likely to cause flooding like what was seen in Baton Rouge last year.
+Without that natural buffer to soak up the rainfall, storms will be more likely to cause historic flooding.

 The Path Forward

-We’ve known about these problems for years, and that’s why Louisiana is spending much of its share of the 2010 Deepwater Horizon oil spill settlement on coastal restoration.
+We’ve known about these problems for years.
+That’s why Louisiana is spending much of its share of the 2010 Deepwater Horizon oil spill settlement on coastal restoration.

-Louisiana’s master plan for coastal restoration and hurricane protection includes marsh creation projects in the Barataria and Terrebonne basins and projects protecting coastal and lake shorelines in western Louisiana.
+Louisiana’s master plan for coastal reclamation and hurricane protection includes marsh creation projects in the Barataria and Terrebonne basins, and projects protecting coastal and lake shorelines in western Louisiana.

-The plan includes guidelines for flood-proofing businesses, elevating houses, and teaching residents how to safely evacuate from areas when they are at the highest risk of flooding.
+The plan includes guidelines for flood-proofing businesses, elevating houses, and teaching residents how to safely evacuate from areas when they’re at the highest risk of flooding.

 The master plan includes risk reduction and restoration projects.
 It addresses barrier island restoration, sediment diversion, hydrologic restoration, and structural protection.
-Here is a brief overview of five of the plan’s coastal reclamation projects and what the state hopes to achieve with them.
+Here’s a brief overview of five of the plan’s coastal reclamation projects and what the state hopes to achieve.

 North Lake Mechant

 Terrebonne Parish is at risk of nearly half of its area disappearing over the next several decades, according to the Coastal Protection and Restoration Authority.
-That’s why the goal of the $1 billion project is to revive about 13,000 acres of marsh in central Terrebonne.
+That’s why the goal of the $1 billion project is to revive ~13,000 acres of marsh in central Terrebonne.

-The new marsh will extend from Lake De Cade to Lake Mechant and act as a bulwark against future land loss.
-The project is also restoring a critical landbridge barrier between the erodible fresh marshes north of Bayou De Cade and the “higher saline environment” of Lake Mechant.
+The new marsh will extend from Lake De Cade to Lake Mechant, acting as a bulwark against future land loss.
+The project is also restoring a critical landbridge barrier between Bayou De Cade and Lake Mechant.
 Click here for more information about North Lake Mechant Landbridge Restoration.

 East Calcasieu Lake

-The Coastal Protection and Restoration Authority estimates Cameron Parish in far west Louisiana will lose more than 440 acres over the next 50 years—more land than any other parish.
+The Coastal Protection and Restoration Authority estimates Cameron Parish will lose more than 440 acres over the next 50 years.
+That’s more land than any other parish.

-The East Calcasieu marsh project is a $1.1 billion project to reclaim 17,000 acres of marsh in the east Cameron-Creole watershed over the next 13 years.
+The East Calcasieu marsh project is a $1.1 billion project.
+It’s expected to reclaim 17,000 acres of marsh in the east Cameron-Creole watershed over the next 13 years.
 Click here for more information about Cameron Creole Watershed Grand Bayou Marsh creation.

 South Terrebonne